Rightpoint/UniversalAdapter/README.md

 ### ViewGroup adapter

-Sometimes we want to simply add a homogenous set of data to a static `LinearLayout` or parent `ViewGroup` and don't want to use a `ListView`.
+Sometimes we want to simply add a homogenous set of data to a `LinearLayout` or parent `ViewGroup` and don't want to or can't use a `ListView`.
 Instead of having to create a `BaseAdapter`, write methods to bind the views to the `ViewGroup`, and handle changes to the adapter, we wrote `ViewGroupAdapter`.

 You don't even need to worry about it because its the same interface for `ListView`, `RecyclerView`, and `ViewPager`.